US Dollar (USD)

 -

-Pound US Dollar (GBP/USD) Exchange Rate Falls as US Core PCE Increases GBP to USD Pound Sterling (GBP) US Dollar (USD)
+Pound US dollar (GBP/USD) exchange rate slides amid risk-off mood and rising Treasury yields GBP to USD Pound Sterling (GBP) US Dollar (USD)

 -

-Pound US Dollar (GBP/USD) Exchange Rate Spikes amid Shock ADP Fall GBP to USD Pound Sterling (GBP) US Dollar (USD)
+Pound US dollar (GBP/USD) exchange rate rallies as UK sales beat forecasts GBP to USD Pound Sterling (GBP) US Dollar (USD)

 -